 Customers expect you to be the expert and trust you to work in a safe manner.
 The risk of injury and death is real.
-Think about that for a minute.
 So, just what kind of technical skills does one need to be a successful cleaner?

 Cleaners should have skills in some or all of the following areas:

 - Air contaminants

 - First aid